beacon-exchange/beacon-contracts/specs/1_escrow_spec.md

 We should put forfeiture fees (FFs) in a different accounting bucket, with different rules.
 The basic concept is that ordinary trading assets are easy to deposit and withdraw, and FFs have more restrictions (to protect potential claimants).
-The rules are as follows:
+The principles are as follows:
 1. Trading assets are never encumbered except in a challenge.
 During a challenge, the challengee (incumbent) may forfeit the challenge by withdrawing funds from the challenge (and as usual the challenger must